Zermatt Ski Lifts & Terrain

 • Get a guide and using the lifts to get high, ski-tour beyond the ski runs amongst the high peaks and glaciers above Zermatt, or even go to Saas Fee for the day via the backcountry.

 • At the end of a ski day, do the ultimate Zermatt après ski challenge.
 Starting at Riffelberg, stop at all the bars down to Zermatt for at least one drink.
-By our count, there should be a minimum of 7 stops.
+By our count, there should be a minimum of 9 stops.
 Good luck!

 Ski Lifts

 Unlike many ski resorts across the world that rest on their laurels once a lift system is in place, Zermatt has steadily modernised and replaced every one of it 'non-surface' lifts in the last 15 years.
 New high-capacity gondolas replacing the cable car from Trockener Steg up to Klein Matterhorn, and a new gondola up to the Rothorn are more recent changes.
-A brand-new cable car linking the top of Italy's Cervinia (Testa Grigia) to the Swiss Klein Matterhorn is ready for season 23/24.
+A brand-new cable car linking the top of Italy's Cervinia (Testa Grigia) to the Swiss Klein Matterhorn started in season 23/24.
 Other improvements are ongoing, including replacing old chairlifts and a cunning plan to link the Rote Nase to the Stockhorn by cable car, opening a huge area of freeride terrain.

 Snowboarders should note that the glaciers are largely served by surface tows.
 If you don't like getting dragged, take note of the trail map for alternatives.
 It is possible to avoid most of the surface lifts on the glaciers simply by doing long laps on the new gondola from Trockener Steg up to the top.